When it comes to improving the loading speed of the site, one must take care of every optimization that is possible.

 The biggest reason for high latency time is often the large distance between the user and the webserver.
 Due to the large distance, most of the network uses electrical signals, light waves, or wireless instead of cables, and fiber optics.
 Wireless networks show high latency time in comparison to wired networks.

-Moreover, huge distance also means multiple layers of network equipment, many routers, and bridges.
+Moreover, a huge distance also means multiple layers of network equipment, many routers, and bridges.
 The data has to jump various connections and change bridges.
-The task of hoping to a new device is time taking, and adds up into the latency time.
+The task of hoping for a new device is time taking and adds up to the latency time.
 As the number of devices increases, lookup time also increases.

 One network link can easily handle data at a rate of 1 GBPS, while the other one can struggle with it.
 Then there are private WAN and VPN tunnels that data has to go through.